Most interesting landmarks of Heard Island and McDonald Islands

 Heard Island and McDonald Islands are some of the most remote islands in the world.
 Very few people have visited them but these islands represent truly remarkable sight.

-Islands were included in UNESCO World Heritage List in 1997 and represent unique site where can be observed unusually fast geomorphological processes and unique, undisturbed ecosystem.
+Islands were included in UNESCO World Heritage List in 1997 and represent a unique site where can be observed unusually fast geomorphological processes and unique, undisturbed ecosystem.

 Highlights of these islands are:

 - Volcanic processes – these are the only sub-Antarctic islands with active (very active!) volcanoes.
 Not only the volcanoes themselves are impressive – as a result of their action, the islands form very impressive mountains raising tall from the ocean.
 Heard Island is 368 km² large – twenty thousand times smaller than Australia – but it has got taller mountain than Australia.